micmejia/bible-dump/NKJV/Acts/Acts 10.md

 But in every nation whoever fears Him and works righteousness is accepted by Him.

 ###### 36
-The word which _God_ sent to the [^l]children of Israel, preaching peace through Jesus Christ--He is Lord of all--
+The word which _God_ sent to the children of Israel, preaching peace through Jesus Christ--He is Lord of all--

 ###### 37
 that word you know, which was proclaimed throughout all Judea, and began from Galilee after the baptism which John preached: